When diagnosed with heart failure, Rob Obey learned several coping strategies. Here's how he uses them during difficult times.

 I must take a "balanced" approach to my health

 I knew I was ill.
 I even knew that heart failure, chronic kidney disease, and asthma were not the ideal conditions to have with this virus.

-It would seem, according to the criteria, that I’m extremely clinically vulnerable.
-And so is Bridget.
+Bridget was less surprised.
 Rheumatoid arthritis has killed off her immune system, so we were grounded together.